Folkwise-io/MintbeanPlatformV3-frontend/technical-debt.md

   }
 ```

+One there is stricter error handling in dao, we can be more explicit with error typing in the application, such as in the `loggerService.ts` file.

 ### [S] Refactor re-used tags to block components

 Even small tags can be refactored out for consistency.
 Ideally pages do not have much Tailwind action except the bare minimum for building layouts